 Aaaaand you're done!

-But once they've done that, you'll see an active status, and the option to disconnect if you decide you no longer want to have the accounts connected:
+You'll see an active status, and under the "Actions" menu (three dots) on the right, the option to disconnect if you decide you no longer want to have the accounts connected:

 Stuff to keep in mind: